cloudmesh/technologies/chapters/tech/sqlite.md

 ### New

-:o: some of the old text has useful information

 SQLite [@www-sqlite] is an open-source transactional database engine that is widely distributed and used throughout the world in many applications.